Skip to content

 Traditional vs. D2C: Difference in Approach

-Though B2C businesses can sometimes reach more customers using retailers, D2C companies enjoy having complete control over their marketing and customer relations; as well as saving money in the supply chain by eliminating unnecessary links.
+Though B2C businesses can sometimes reach more customers using retailers, D2C companies enjoy having complete control over their marketing and customer relations.
+They also save money in the supply chain by eliminating unnecessary links.

 Streamlining your supply chain can also save time in the fulfillment process while eliminating the potential for retailer or wholesaler errors.

-For consumers, the most significant difference between direct-to-consumer approaches and traditional shopping experiences is the fact that most D2C companies sell their products exclusively online; while traditional B2C companies offer their products in-store and online, in some cases.
+For consumers, the most significant difference between direct-to-consumer approaches and traditional shopping experiences is that most D2C companies sell their products exclusively online; traditional B2C companies offer their products in-store and online, depending on the case.

 Inventory Tracking Examples